Oxkintok: Geography and climate

-In the Yucatec Maya language, the name "Oxkintok" can be parsed as "Ox" (three) and "Kin" (day/sun), but there are multiple possibilities for "Tok" (if the final letter is a soft /K/ then it may mean "snatch away / defend, lean, fall, or burn", but if the final letter is truly a glottalized /K’/ then it may mean "puncture, let blood, or chert / flint / hard stone").
-Different translations, based upon the various meanings of "Tok" are found in the literature.

 History of research

 The site of Oxkintok was first described in the 16th century by Brother Antonio de Ciudad Real, who noted the proximity of the site to the Puuc mountain range and the large ruined structures.
 He was also first to make note of Satunsat "the place where they tossed those who had committed great offenses so that there they may die" (Torecilla, 1998).
 Afterwards the site isn't mentioned again until the 19th century when it's visited by J.L.
 Stephens (Torecilla, 1998).
 In 1842, John Lloyd Stephens and Frederick Catherwood explored Oxkintok, including The Labyrinth.
 In the early 20th century, under the Carnegie project, Edwin M. Shook spent a short time at the site.
 The first actual excavations were funded by the University of Pennsylvania and directed by H.E.
 Mercer in February 1895.
 These first investigations were focused on the architectural group of Satunsat.
 Between 1932 and 1940 the Carnegie institution of Washington funded a large project to collect data on many sites of the Yucatán peninsula (Torecilla, 1998).
 Oxkintok was studied by H.E.D Pollock, E.M.
 Shook and G.W.
 Brainerd with a focus heavily on architecture and ceramics during the 1940s but no large scale excavations took place.

 Since the 1980s a long-term project directed by Miguel Rivera Dorado (of Madrid, Spain) has produced a vast amount of data on Oxkintok.
 Most recently, Mexico's INAH has invested in excavations and reconstructions at the site (under the direction of Ricardo Velazquez Valadez).